-If you've been charged with a crime in near downtown Boston, Massachusetts your case will be heard at the the Central Division of the Boston Municipal Court.
+If you’ve been charged with a crime in near downtown Boston, Massachusetts your case will be heard at the Central Division of the Boston Municipal Court.
 The Boston Municipal Court or the BMC is the largest district court in the Commonwealth of Massachusetts.
 Over 11,000 cases are heard at the BMC each year.
 There are many different sessions and different judges in the Court.
 Court hears all types of cases and conducts jury trials at the court.

 If you are charged with a crime in Boston, or in any town in Massachusetts you have a right to be represented by a lawyer.
 It is crucial to consult with an attorney about your criminal case.
 If you are charged with a crime in Boston and you have to appear at the Boston Municipal Court having a lawyer that knows the court is extremely valuable.
-Hiring a lawyer that is experienced in the court is often the difference in good result and a great result.
+Hiring a lawyer that is experienced in the court is often the difference in a good result and a great result.

-As a Boston Criminal Defense Attorney Patrick Donovan has helped many clients get get results in the Boston Municipal Court.
+As a Boston Criminal Defense Attorney Patrick Donovan has helped many clients get results in the Boston Municipal Court.
 Patrick Donovan has represented clients in the BMC on charges ranging from drunk driving, DWI, OUI, DUI, violent offenses, theft offenses, drug offenses and domestic violence.

 Whether through his experience as a former prosecutor or as a criminal defense attorney Patrick Donovan will help you build a defense.

 If you have been charged with a crime call Boston Attorney Patrick Donovan at (617) 479-1800 for your free consultation today.

 Boston Municipal Court covers the Downtown Boston area, Chinatown, North End, West End, South End through Massachusetts Avenue, Beacon Hill.

 Judges’ Lobby 617-788-8709

 Criminal Clerk’s Office 617-788-8600